HIBARR-Estates/hibarr-crm/README_MEETING_TYPES.md

 ## Usage

-### Creating Follow-ups with Meeting Types
+### Creating Follow-ups with Meeting Types and Location

 1. Navigate to a deal
 2. Click on the "Follow Up" tab
 3. Click "New Follow Up"
 4. Select a meeting type from the dropdown
+5. Choose meeting location (Office, Zoom, Zoho Meet, Google Meet)
+6. If online platform is selected, meeting link field will appear
-5. Fill in other details and save
+7. Fill in other details and save

 ### Managing Meeting Types